miyagawa/cpanminus/README.md

 ## Where does this install modules to?

-It installs to wherever ExtUtils::MakeMaker and Module::Build are configured to.
+It installs to wherever ExtUtils::MakeMaker and Module::Build are configured to (i.e. via `PERL_MM_OPT` and `MODULEBUILDRC`).
 So if you use local::lib then it installs to your local perl5 directory.
 Otherwise it installs to siteperl directory, so you might need to run `cpanm` command as root, or run with `--sudo` option to auto sudo when running the install command.

 ## Does this really work?